-VII: APPLICANT INTERVI Applicants demonstrate a thore Individuals participating in the contributions to the school. ough know ledge of their change of authorizer application. their expertise and corresponding
+Applicants demonstrate a thorough knowledge of their change of authorizer application.
+Individuals participating in the interview were able to articulate their expertise and corresponding contributions to the school.

-Rating (mark with a "X ") Comments:
+Rating (mark with a "X") Comments:

 Satisfactory (18-20 pts)

 Approaching Satisfactory (16-17 pts.)

 Unsatisfactory (0)

 Final Score / 100

-Recommendation: Approve Not Approve